DEVELOPMENT PAST ENGAGEMENTS

 Various Local Councils across the UK

-As part of her work through third party providers, Rachel has co-designed and developed training solutions for InEquilibrium and AdaptFaster around Resilient Leadership and regularly delivers these sessions with councils in the South East of England.
+As part of her work Rachel has co-designed and developed training solutions around Resilience and delivers these sessions with councils in the South East of England.
 She has a huge amount of experience working with groups such as social workers, teachers and early years teams going through huge change as budgets are cut and service expectations increase.

 Hilton Europe runs a wide variety of internal training and development events for its staff; from team leader to high potential development programmes.
 They wanted to provide additional development for Head of Departments and General Managers in two key competencies: People Management and Developing Relationships.